 }

-Screening and assessment instruments may be represented as questionnaires including FHIR Questionnaires.
-The Structured Data Capture (SDC) specification documents the workflow for the creation, discovery and retrieval and data-extraction of FHIR Questionnaire and QuestionnaireResponse.
-The US Core QuestionnaireResponse Profile is based on the Structured Data Capture (SDC) Questionnaire Response Profile), and is used to capture, exchange and persist the response data.
-QuestionnaireResponse can be thought of as a snapshot of the filled-out answer forms to the screening and assessment questions represented in the SDC Base Questionnaire.
-It is ordered and grouped corresponding to the Questionnaire and can be consulted when a complete and accurate record of the responses is required. the US Core QuestionnaireResponse Profile page for detailed documentation, examples and search requirements.
+Screening and assessment instruments may be represented as questionnaires, including FHIR Questionnaires.
+The Structured Data Capture (SDC) specification documents the workflow for the creation, discovery, retrieval, and data extraction of FHIR Questionnaire and QuestionnaireResponse.
+The US Core QuestionnaireResponse Profile is based on the Structured Data Capture (SDC) Questionnaire Response Profile) and is used to capture, exchange, and persist the response data.
+QuestionnaireResponse can be considered a snapshot of the filled-out answer forms to the screening and assessment questions in the SDC Base Questionnaire.
+It is ordered and grouped according to the FHIR Questionnaire and can be consulted when a complete and accurate record of the responses is required.
+Refer to the US Core QuestionnaireResponse Profile page for detailed documentation, examples, and search requirements.

 US Core Observation Screening Assessment can be extracted from US Core QuestionnaireResponse.
 Although QuestionnaireResponse can be searched using the standard FHIR RESTful API search parameters, individual responses are not directly searchable in QuestionnaireResponse.
-In order to search directly for individual responses, the QuestionnaireResponse must be “parsed” into a searchable form - i.e. to a local FHIR or non-FHIR data store such as a database or FHIR Observations.
+To search directly for individual responses, the QuestionnaireResponse must be “parsed” into a searchable form - i.e., to a local FHIR or non-FHIR data store such as a database or FHIR Observations.
 Both SDC and the SDOH Clinical Care implementation guide define how data captured in a QuestionnaireResponse can be extracted and used to create or update Observations or other FHIR resources.

 For API developers using US Core, it’s important to understand when to use the QuestionnaireResponse versus Observation to represent structured assessments and surveys.
 Here are some guidelines to help choose the appropriate profile: